Britpop

 Britpop was a British music and cultural movement that emerged in the 1990s.
 Musically, it produced bright, catchy alternative rock that drew heavily on the traditions of 1960s guitar-based British pop, with lyrics that emphasised national identity and offered commentary on British culture and society.
 The movement was seen as a reaction against the darker lyrical themes and soundscapes of the American-led grunge and the more introspective shoegaze scene in Britain.
 It helped bring British alternative rock into the mainstream and became a key part of the broader Cool Britannia phenomenon, which echoed the spirit of the Swinging Sixties.

-Britpop also marked the rise of bands emerging from the independent music scene of the early 1990s.
+Britpop also marked the rise of bands emerging from the independent music scene of the early-mid 1990s.
 Although often described as a cultural moment rather than a strictly defined musical genre, its leading bands shared influences from 1960s British pop, 1970s glam and punk rock, and 1980s indie pop.
 Manchester's indie scene — including groups such as the Smiths, the Stone Roses, and Happy Mondays — is often cited as an important precursor to Britpop's musical development.

-The acts most frequently labelled by the UK music press as Britpop's "big four" were Oasis, Blur, Suede, and Pulp.
+The acts most frequently labelled by the UK music press as Britpop's "big four" were Oasis, Blur, Pulp, and Suede.
 The period of Britpop's popularity is generally considered to have lasted from 1993 to 1997, with its peak years between 1995 and 1996.
-A chart rivalry between Blur and Oasis, dubbed "The Battle of Britpop", brought the movement to the forefront of the British press in 1995.
-Oasis's (What's the Story) Morning Glory? is among the UK's all-time best-selling albums, illustrating the movement’s mainstream reach.
+A chart rivalry between Blur and Oasis in August 1995, dubbed "The Battle of Britpop", brought the movement to the forefront of the British press.
+Oasis's (What's the Story) Morning Glory? is among the UK's all-time best-selling albums, illustrating the movement's mainstream reach.
 While primarily a music-based phenomenon, Britpop also influenced fashion, art, and politics, with Prime Minister Tony Blair and New Labour aligning themselves with the movement.

 During the late 1990s, many Britpop acts began to decline commercially, disband, or shift towards new musical styles.
 As a commercial force, Britpop was soon eclipsed by the rise of teen pop, while artistically it evolved into the post-Britpop indie movement, associated with bands such as Travis and Coldplay.